alainamb/uic_tr14-trad-comercial/unidad3/semana11/medios-en-sitios-web.md

 - "[La historia de cómo México se conectó por primera vez a internet: una carrera de tropiezos y maravillas entre la UNAM y el ITESM](https://www.xataka.com.mx/historia-de-la-tecnologia/)" via Xataka México  - Comprehensive history of internet in Mexico that covers the rivalry between the ITESM and UNAM to be the first to be connected
 - "[Día del Internet: ¿Quién es Tim Berners-Lee, el inventor del www?](https://www.elfinanciero.com.mx/tech/2022/05/17/)"

-## Topic 2: SEO / readability scores: An explainer

-[information]
+### Discusion & Activities
+- Question/Activity (About the charts) - Targeted statement
+- Review one of the Recommended Readings.
+Prepare a summary of the reading to share with the class.
+- Q3 (Reflective) - Short reflective question

-## Topic 3: SEO checklist for page contents and blog articles
+## Topic 2: SEO / readability for page contents and blog articles: Explainer and Checklist

 [information]